 The average American eats in restaurants four or more times each week.
 Odds are, the average American is also leaving some airline miles on the table along with their tip.

 Enter airline dining programs.
 They work like this: Sign up for a dining program and scope out the participating restaurants.
-Visit one, spend a certain amount of money, and pay with the card you registered.
+Link your travel rewards credit card, visit one, enjoy your meal, and pay with the card you registered.
 Then collect the bonus miles.

-These bonuses can’t compete with the big credit card sign-ups, but it’s a great way to keep earning miles.
-And many airlines also offer larger bonuses to first-time users for hitting a few restaurants in the first month after signing up.
+These bonuses can’t compete with big credit card welcome offer bonuses you receive for opening a new card, but it’s a great way to keep earning miles on the spending you’re going to do anyhow.
+Many airlines also offer larger bonuses to first-time users for hitting one or a few restaurants in the first month after signing up.
+Plus, you can double dip by earning these miles plus the points you’d normally earn for putting the bill on your credit card.

 Delta SkyMiles Dining